 - Inspect the bedding often for moisture content.
 To test for the right level of dampness, squeeze a handful of bedding.
 Ideally, a few drops should drip from your hand.
 If no water squeezes out, add more.
 If you get a stream of water after squeezing it, add dry bedding to the box and mix.
 Worms will drown if there is too much pooled water in the bottom of the box.
 For easy watering, use a spray bottle and mist the bedding weekly.

 - Worms need to eat too.
 To keep worms alive for a long time, food is essential.
 Compostable material such as lawn clippings, dead leaves or coffee grounds will work.
 The amount of food needed depends on the number of worms you have.
 Add food as needed.
 To avoid attracting rodents to your bait box, you can use commercial worm food that does not have human food scraps.
 Magic Worm Food is our favorite brand and our worms love it!

 - When it is time to go fishing, take only as many worms as you need for the day in a separate container with bedding.
 Avoid taking your entire stash of worms out fishing at one time.
 You likely won’t use them all and you run the risk of over heating them.
 Especially if you spend the whole day out in the sun without a cooler.

-Involve the Family and have fun
+Involve the family and have fun

 As much fun as you have fishing with family and friends, it is equally entertaining to catch nightcrawlers together.
 Kids will especially enjoy this activity and it will get them excited about fishing.
 However, their attention spans during late night hours may be short, and having a reliable spot for a quick find will keep them motivated.